Okta

-Keep organizations separate.
+Isolate every customer.
 Complete tenant isolation at the database level.
-Each organization operates in its own secure environment.
-Cross-tenant access is architecturally impossible.
+Each customer runs in its own secure environment, and cross-tenant access is architecturally impossible.

 Make identity robust.
 A consistent fabric between your applications and identity sources.
 Unified MFA policies, centralized audit logging, and reliable user lifecycle management regardless of which IdP a user authenticates through.